kitconcept/kitconcept.contentcreator/README.rst

         "set_local_image": {"image": "image.png"}
       }

-the deprecated form is also supported (it will create the image in the ``image`` field)::
+Again, a deprecated form is also supported (it will create the image in the ``image`` field)::

       {